NagRock/ts-mockito/README.md

 ### Recording multiple behaviors

-If more than one bahavior is set, first matching is executed and removed
+If more than one behavior is set, first matching is executed and removed

 ```typescript